Ensembl/ensembl-website-help-and-docs/docs/ensembl-help/ensembl-data/release-information/archives.md

 ---
-slug: previous-ensembl-versions
+slug: archives

-title: Previous Ensembl versions
+title: Ensembl archives
-description: Lists of previous versions and data releases from the Ensembl project
+description: Lists of previous versions and archived releases from the Ensembl project
 ---

-# Previous Ensembl versions
+# Ensembl archives and previous sites

-This version of Ensembl (from 2026 onwards) uses a different versioning system and release cycle to that of previous Ensembl versions.
+This Ensembl site uses a different versioning system and release cycle to that of previous Ensembl versions.

 Ensembl versions released prior to July 2026 were numbered numerically following a 3-4 month long release cycle.